swetha-ne/swetha-ne/README.md

-# 👋 Hi, I'm Swetha

-I'm an undergraduate student at the University of Moratuwa, currently pursuing a BSc (Hons) in Information Technology.
-I'm passionate about technology and innovation, and I enjoy building real-world software solutions.

-I have hands-on experience with both frontend and backend development, and I'm especially interested in software engineering, UI/UX design, cloud computing, and artificial intelligence.

----
+## Swetha Nethmi

+##  About Me

+Passionate about technology and innovation, with practical experience in both frontend and backend development using a range of modern frameworks.
+Skilled in adapting to different software architectures and comfortable working in Agile and Waterfall methodologies.
+Thrive under pressure and excel in collaborative, fast-paced team environments.
+Strong interest in mathematics and UI/UX design, with a continuous drive to learn, grow, and contribute to meaningful, real-world projects.